There are several ways to add or create new documents, including:

 When "access rights inheritance" is enabled, existing stand-alone items can only be filed by users who have A rights to those items.
 During filing, the access lists of the items are changed to match the access list of the folder plus the current user’s rights remain as is.

 When "access rights inheritance" is enabled for a cabinet that already contains documents, the access rights of the existing documents are not affected until they are subsequently filed or re-filed into a folder.
-A user can use options available to "push" the profile values and/or the security down to the documents and subfolders in the folder tree.
+A user can use options available to "push" the profile values and/or the security down to the existing documents and subfolders in the folder tree.

 If a document fails to import for some reason (connectivity, etc.) a copy is placed into the Echo directory to preserve it.